eosnetworkfoundation/grant-framework/applications/CETF.md

  3. Existing investors in crypto.

-- Are there any other projects similar to yours in the EOSIO ecosystem?
+<b>- Are there any other projects similar to yours in the EOSIO ecosystem?</b>

   No.

-- If not, are there similar projects in related ecosystems?
+<b>- If not, are there similar projects in related ecosystems?</b>

   Yes, each major chain has their own asset management protocol.
 All of them listed in the attached Pitch Deck.